-The instructor will not necessarily drop a student with any other grade than an "F" after the "drop date," i.e., the last day to drop the class and receive a "W".
-So if you stop attending class before the "drop date," you might be dropped with an "F" (which will permanently appear on your transcripts) if you do not "formally withdraw" from the class by the "drop date."
+The instructor will not drop a student with any other grade than an "F" after the "drop date" (October 27), the last day to drop the class and receive a "W." So if you stop attending class you likely will receive an "F" (which will permanently appear on your transcripts) if you do not "formally withdraw" from the class by that "drop date."

 Students are responsible for material covered in all lectures, even if they are not in attendance.

 It is strongly advised that you arrange in advance to get the class notes and/or assignments from a fellow student if/when you miss a class.
+(Use the "Buddy System".)